 snigdha: śīto gururmanda: ślakṣṇo mṛtsna: sthira: kapha: ||

-Snigdhna – oily, unctuous, Sheeta – cold, Guru – heavy, Manda – mild, viscous, shlakshna – smooth, clear, Mrutsna – slimy, jely, sthira – stability, immobility are the qualities of Kapha.
+Snigdhna – oily, unctuous, Sheeta – cold, Guru – heavy, Manda – mild, viscous, shlakshna – smooth, clear, Mrutsna – slimy, jelly like, sthira – stability, immobility are the qualities of Kapha.

 13. Body tissues and waste products